-No matter what type of adventure you’re looking for, Tinley Park has it down to a “T.” The community known as a historically key junction point for train and road travel celebrates 130 years this year.
-I’ve explored every nook and cranny of the community for my blog, Tinley Park Mom, and always marvel at the treasures I find.
-So here are just some activities kids enjoy, food options that families will appreciate and places to keep the entire family engaged.
+No matter what type of adventure you’re looking for, Tinley Park has it down to a “T.” I’ve explored every nook and cranny of the community for my blog, Tinley Park Mom, and always marvel at the treasures I find.
+Here are just some of the kid-friendly activities, food options that families and places to explore and play in Tinley Park.

 Address: 9501 W. 171st St., Tinley Park